ktelep/XtremIOSnap/README.md

     --v                     Specify to signify the object to snap is a volume.

     --snap=<object_to_snap> Object to snap, either a volume or folder

+    --cluster=<clustername> Optional name of XtremIO cluster (primarily for multiple clusters attached to same XMS)

     --n=<number_of_snaps>   Number of snapshots to retain [default: 5]